 I’m nervous about the fundraising.
 Will I be able to do this?

 Absolutely!
-This is one of riders’ biggest concerns.
+This is one of the riders’ biggest concerns.
 We want you to know it’s easier than you think and we're here to help you!
-Please reach out to Russ (email@example.com) if you have any questions, concerns, or just want to chat about messaging and strategies.
+Please reach out to Mackenzie (email@example.com) if you have any questions, concerns, or just want to chat about messaging and strategies.
 You can also visit our fundraising tips page to get started.

 Do I need to be an experienced mountain biker to go on this trip?

 Climate Ride Iceland is a challenging, multi-day off-road experience that takes place in remote areas, mostly on gravel roads.
 We recommend a mountain bike or sturdy hybrid.
 While you don’t have to be an expert mountain biker, we recommend doing at least some of your training on a mountain bike.
 You should be comfortable riding on packed gravel and should be generally physically fit.
 There are a couple of sections on various days with steep hills that are somewhat technical and may turn into a hike-and-bike for many of the riders, but overall if you’re a strong cyclist and have some experience riding mountain bikes, you will be just fine!